wnayes/bond-wm/README.md

 ### [Read the docs to get started 🔗](https://wnayes.github.io/bond-wm)

-This [X window manager](https://en.wikipedia.org/wiki/X_window_manager) gives web developers a familiar platform for total customization of their desktop appearance.
+Bond Window Manager is a [X window manager](https://en.wikipedia.org/wiki/X_window_manager) gives web developers a familiar platform for total customization of their desktop appearance.

 The goal is to thoughtfully apply front-end technologies to the desktop.
 Today this means: